Of Owls & Masters

 Local Guide (Serra Circuit)

-On expeditions as in life, you should always seek to surround yourself with resilient, kind-hearted souls who have done it themselves and want to see you succeed.
-This is especially true when summiting foreign peaks, and when said souls have the kind of legs capable of powering up & down said peak 1,000+ times per year for two decades.
-Hailing from a family of Itambé guardians, and now a full-time ranger in the State Park himself, it’s fair to say that Genésio knows Itambé better than anyone on earth.
-Should your Journey pass in the vicinity of the mountain, it will be a privilege to walk alongside him.
+On expeditions as in life, you want resilient, kind-hearted souls beside you—people who’ve done it themselves and want to see you succeed.
+This is especially true when summiting foreign peaks—and especially true when those souls have done it thousands of times (literally).
+A Park Ranger from a family of Itambé guardians, Genésio knows the mountain better than anyone.
+Should your Journey take you near it, it will be an honor to walk in his company.

 • Barbosa